tektoncd/pipeline/docs/additional-configs.md

 The entrypoint component is also built for Windows, which enables TaskRun workloads to execute on Windows nodes.
 See [Windows documentation](windows.md) for more information.

-Additional components to support PipelineResources may be available for other architectures as well.

 ## Creating a custom release of Tekton Pipelines